 The heroine- Perception of a moviegoer:

 In the view and perception of common cinegoer, heroine of Indian cinema is a dream girl who epitomizes and satisfies all the ideas, emotions and aesthetics on the screen.
 She is the personified form of his sense of beauty, emotional integrity and centre of his attention.
 As such, the film buffs will develop some sort of possessiveness and sense of belongingness towards the on screen images of the heroines unconsciously.
 This unintentional thinking of admiration and fascination of the viewers towards the screen idols is in turn making the heroines to win the minds of the masses in millions.
-Every move and act of Heroines in the movies they are acted in, is making the box
+Every move and act of Heroines in the movies they are acted in, is making the box office to ring.

 As psychologists rightly points it out that, the sensibility of the cinegoers in identifying and possessing themselves with the images of the heroines is the main reason for all the stardom, fan –following and saleability they achieve in the show business.
 For the last many generations, heroine of Indian Cinema, including Tollywood has been established as the unconscious satisfier of all the desires, aspirations and emotions of the audience.